by Matt Slick

 In Acts 2:38 the main verb is metanoesate (change mind), the aorist direct imperative (a command) of metanoeo which means to repent (change mind).
 This refers to that initial repentance of the sinner unto salvation.
 The verb translated "be baptized" is in the indirect passive imperative (a command to receive; hence, passive voice in Greek1) of baptizo, which does not give it the same direct command implied in "repent."
 The preposition "for" in the phrase "for the remission of sins" in Greek is "eis," unto or into, and it is in the accusative case (direct object).
 It can mean "for the purpose of identifying you with the remission of sins."
 It is the same preposition we find in 1 Cor.
 10:2 in the phrase "and were baptized unto Moses."
 Note that both contexts are dealing with baptism and identification.
 In 1 Cor.
 10:2 the people were baptized or spiritually identifying themselves with the purposes and vision of Moses.

-Repentance, therefore, is presented as identifying an individual with the remission of his sins, even as baptism following repentance provides an external identification visible by others.
+Repentance, therefore, is presented as identifying an individual with the remission of his sins even as baptism following repentance provides an external identification visible to others.
 Repentance is something that concerns an individual and God while baptism involves others.
-That is why baptistheto (let be immersed) is in the passive voice indicating that one does not baptize himself, but is baptized by another usually in the presence of others.
+That is why baptistheto (let be immersed) is in the passive voice indicating that one does not baptize himself but is baptized by another usually in the presence of others.
 Repentance, however, is an act taking place within a person's heart as the Holy Spirit moves in the sinner.

 Other verses dealing with salvation